isomerpages/moe-jurongvillesec/_our-experience/Curriculum/Information Communication & Technology and School Library.md

 <img style="width:85%" src="/images/ICT 04.jpg">

 #### Library
 The JVS library’s physical and digital spaces connect readers and learners to their peers, to others within the school and the wider community.
-The library welcomes JVnites in and provides a safe space for them.
+The library welcomes JV-nites in and provides a safe space for them.
 It also provides access to a wide array of resources and an environment in which teaching, and learning are the primary emphasis.

 With a flexible multi-use approach, JVS library’s physical space also enables a range of activities including quiet reading, study, collaboration, performance, or school events.